MileHacker Logo

 Local SIM Cards & Internet Access

 China Mobile, China Unicom, and China Telecom are the primary cell phone providers.
 Obtain a local SIM card at airport kiosks or official stores.
 Passport registration is mandatory for activation.
-Various plans offer good value for data and local calls.
+Various plans are a good deal for data and local calls.

 Staying Connected

-• Wi-Fi is widely available in hotels, cafes, restaurants, and many public spaces.
+• Wi-Wi-fi is common in hotels, cafes, restaurants, and many public spaces.

 • A Virtual Private Network (VPN) is necessary to access restricted international websites and apps.
 Acquire and set up a Reliable VPN service before arriving in China.

-• Mobile data from a local SIM card is generally reliable and offers broad coverage.
+• Mobile data from an area SIM card is generally reliable and offers broad coverage.
 Explore eSIM options with Airalo.

 Language Barriers & Translation Resources